 The Advantages of Mobile Apps for BuddyPress

-Once you have built a community site with BuddyPress, you now have the opportunity to build a mobile app for it.
+Once you have built a community site with BuddyPress, you now have the opportunity to build a community app for it.

 comScore’s 2017 U.S. Mobile App Report showed that, in general, mobile apps (both smartphone and tablet) comprise 57% of all time spent with digital media.